microsoft/LightGBM/python-package/README.rst

 Run ``python setup.py install --hdfs`` to enable HDFS support.
 All remarks from `Build HDFS Version section <#build-hdfs-version>`__ are actual in this case.

-If you get any errors during installation or due to any other reason, you may want to build dynamic library from sources by any method you prefer (see `Installation Guide <https://github.com/Microsoft/LightGBM/blob/master/docs/Installation-Guide.rst>`__) and then just run ``python setup.py install --precompile``.
+If you get any errors during installation or due to any other reasons, you may want to build dynamic library from sources by any method you prefer (see `Installation Guide <https://github.com/Microsoft/LightGBM/blob/master/docs/Installation-Guide.rst>`__) and then just run ``python setup.py install --precompile``.

 Troubleshooting
 ---------------